 In the more modest fallas, money from sponsorship and advertising doesn’t figure much.
 “It’s more a community effort of friends.
 The bigger fallas have a lot more recourse to advertising and so their budgets are much bigger.
 Na Jordana’s falla costs around €180,000.
 The challenge for large fallas like this is to find wealthy supporters and commercial sponsors.”

-Last year, Nou Campanar’s falla was a breathtaking 28 metres high.
+Back in the day, Nou Campanar’s falla reached a breathtaking 28 metres high.
 This, says Paco, has created an impetus to build bigger and bigger fallas.
 “In Las Fallas, the playing field is very uneven.
 If you have a load of money, you make a huge falla – and it’s not easy to compete with that.”

-So is Nou Campanar worth the money?
-“The falla is perfectly executed, certainly.
+So was Nou Campanar worth the money in the past?
+“The falla has been perfectly executed in the past, certainly.
 It’s had all the best falla artists working on it.
-But I don’t think that its theme last year was particularly interesting.
+But I don’t think that its themes were particularly interesting.
 With the big fallas, the theme can’t be too political because they have a wider audience and so can’t risk offending people.
 It’s a bit like trying to compare big Hollywood productions with small art-house films.
 How can you judge which is best?
 Sure, the effects in Star Wars are fantastic, but if you prefer to watch another type of film, you won’t be so impressed.”

 There is a hackneyed saying in these parts, which asserts that, such is the grand scale of Las Fallas, work on the next fiesta begins the very day after the current one ends.
 Is this true?

-Does it make him sad, to see all that hard work go up in flames on the night of March 19th?
+Does it make him sad, to see all that hard work go up in flames on the final night?
 “We always go to see the cremà [burning] of one of our fallas, and yes, it always makes me a bit sad to see it burn – not because they’re burning something beautiful that you made, but because you always leave something of yourself in a falla that you make.
-Every work has its memories, its associations, and so has sentimental value for me.
+Every work has its memories, its associations, and so has sentimental value for me.”